2fa-pwa/2fa-pwa/README.md

 # 2fa-pwa

 > PWA for scanning two factor auth qr codes.
-Scanned codes can be downloaded and uploaded to this app
+Scanned codes can be downloaded from and uploaded to this app

 ## GitHub pages deploy